 - > Mapping these documents using the data-mapping techniques and looking for gaps, contradictions and inconsistencies.

-- > Thinking about what documents could fill the gaps or resolve the contradictions – and start investigating these.
+- > Thinking about what documents could fill the gaps or resolve the contradictions – and investigating these.